tn-aixpa/llm-fine-tuner/RUN.md

 - API Tokens:

-    - Hugging Face token with access to Llama-3.1-8B-Instruct.Create one [here](https://huggingface.co/settings/tokens)
+    - Hugging Face token with access to Llama-3.1-8B-Instruct.Create one [here](https://huggingface.co/settings/tokens).
+If you want to use public model, you don't need this parameter.

-    - Weights & Biases API key for logging (optional).Create one [here](https://wandb.ai/home)
+    - Weights & Biases API key for logging (optional).Create one [here](https://wandb.ai/home).
+This parameter is optional.

 ## ⚙️ Setup